 In the fifth century, the character of the tombs underwent drastic changes.
 Instead of being built on natural hillocks, they were mounded up from flatter terrace surfaces.
 Wide moats became a common feature, dramatically increasing the area of the tombs (e.g. the Daisen-Kofun, the tomb of Emperor Nintoku in Ōsaka, or the Ōjin Mausoleum).
 Accessory mounds (陪塚 baichō) often accompany the highest status tombs of this period, acting as depositories for tremendous volumes of funerary goods.
-Their contents attest to both the rulers limitless access to the resources of society and to new contacts with the Korean peninsula at this time.
+Their contents attest to both the ruler's limitless access to the resources of society and to new contacts with the Korean peninsula at this time.
 One of the accessory tombs of the Ōjin Mausoleum, the Ariyama tomb, alone held over 3,000 iron swords and tools.
 Funerary goods of imported gold ear ornaments, Sue ware, and horse trappings from the continent gradually contributed to the replacement of fine jasper ornaments by coarse soapstone imitations, a decrease in the number of bronze mirrors deposited in the tombs, and the disappearance of haniwa from Kinai-region tombs.

 A new type of tomb chamber called yokoana-shiki-sekishitsu (横穴式石堂, lit. “horizontal hole, stone chamber”) was also transmitted from the Korean peninsula in the fifth century.
 Equipped with a corridor entrance, this kind of chamber was oriented so that one could walk into it, rather than only being accessible through the ceiling like the pit-style chamber.
-To construct a corridor-style chamber, a level surface was provided on the mound and the stone chamber was then built up on the flat surface.
+To construct a corridor-style chamber, a level surface was provided on the mound, and the stone chamber was then built up on the flat surface.
 The entrance to the corridor was positioned so that it opened onto the slope of the mound.
-Finally, earth was piled over the chamber, embedding it in the center of the mound, e.g. the Ishibutai Kofun (石舞台古墳) in Asuka, Nara Prefecture.
+Finally, the earth was piled over the chamber, embedding it in the centre of the mound, e.g. the Ishibutai Kofun (石舞台古墳) in Asuka, Nara Prefecture.
 The corridor allowed the tomb to be used not just once but several times, and in the late Kofun period, family tombs became quite popular.

 Late Kofun-Period tombs

 Tombs of the sixth and seventh centuries shrank in size and increased in number as they came to be used by a greater segment of the population and not just rulers.
-Entire hillsides were devoted to cemeteries of small, round mounds averaging 15 meters in diameter and each containing a corridor-style chamber, e.g the Iwase Thousand-mound Tomb Cluster (岩橋千塚古墳群), the Saitobaru Kofun Cluster (西都原古墳群 Saitobaru kofun-gun) in Miyazaki Prefecture, and the Yame Tomb Cluster (八女古墳群 Yame kofun-gun) in Fukuoka Prefecture.
+Entire hillsides were devoted to cemeteries of small, round mounds averaging 15 meters in diameter and each containing a corridor-style chamber, e.g. the Iwase Thousand-mound Tomb Cluster (岩橋千塚古墳群), the Saitobaru Kofun Cluster (西都原古墳群 Saitobaru kofun-gun) in Miyazaki Prefecture, and the Yame Tomb Cluster (八女古墳群 Yame kofun-gun) in Fukuoka Prefecture.

 Regional differences in construction and decoration are the hall-marks of these latter-day tombs.
 In northern Kyūshū, stone figures carved of local tuff (volcanic rock) replaced many haniwa images on the mounds, while bold geometric designs and animate figures were painted on the interior walls of the chambers.
 The tombs of eastern Japan retained the grandeur of the fifth-century keyhole mounds of the Kinai region.
 The Kantō Plain housed a robust frontier society in the late Kofun period, and its warriors, thought to be under the influence of the Yamato court, were buried in style in large mounded tombs.
 Haniwa manufacture, dying out in the Kinai, was transplanted to the Kantō area and flourished in its new home.
-Haniwa images reached their peak of expression at this time, reflecting the frontier mix of lavishly ornamented horses, fully armored warriors, stylishly attired nobles, and farmers, singers, and dancers of common origins.
-Funerary goods included gorgeous gilt bronze horse trappings, fine iron weapons, and even bronze vessels from the Korean peninsula.
+Haniwa images reached their peak of expression at this time, reflecting the frontier mix of lavishly ornamented horses, fully armoured warriors, stylishly attired nobles, and farmers, singers, and dancers of common origins.
+Funerary goods included gorgeous gilt bronze horse trappings, excellent iron weapons, and even bronze vessels from the Korean peninsula.

 With the introduction of Buddhism in the middle of the sixth century, an increasing number of the central elite had begun to build temples instead of tombs for posterity.
 Though some elaborate examples such as Ishibutai and Takamatsuzuka tomb are known from this period, imperial proscriptions governing the size and ostentatiousness of the tombs acted together with the new Buddhist attitudes, causing tomb-building to gradually cease during the seventh century.
-A great number of people from the late fifth to eighth centuries were interred in cave-like yoko-ana tombs in response to restrictions on space, labor, and sumptuary requirements.
+A great number of people from the late fifth to eighth centuries were interred in cave-like yoko-ana tombs in response to restrictions on space, labour, and sumptuary requirements.

 The Kofun Period saw the rise of the Yamato court, a chieftainship that rose to become the ruling imperial dynasty over much of Kyūshū and Honshū, as well as an increasing influx of immigrants from China and Korea, many of them forefathers of prominent Japanese clans.
-The introduction of Buddhism into Japan in 538 is generally considered the beginning of the next historic period, the Asuka Era.
+The introduction of Buddhism into Japan in 538 is generally considered the beginning of the next historical period, the Asuka Era.